guppykang/find-horizon-line/README.txt

 Create a new conda or python environment with the requirements.txt file given.
 Install requirements using pip install -r requirements.txt.

-For conda users :
-conda create --name myenv
+For conda users (highly recommended): conda create --name myenv conda activate myenv
+(optional as needed) : chmod 777 ./setup.sh
+./setup.sh (press y for all steps)
+Run script according to instructions (highly recommend use -h)

+For python built in venv users :
+Create new venv
-conda activate myenv
+activate new venv
 pip install -r requirements.txt
+Run script according to instructions (highly recommend use -h)

 To run script run python horizon-detector.py
 -i flag for input directory
 -o flag for output directory
 -h for help